vrtmrz/obsidian-livesync/updates.md

 Hooray for open source, and generous licences, and the sharing of knowledge by experts.

 #### Version history
+- 0.23.14:
+  - Fixed:
+    - No longer batch-saving ignores editor inputs.
+    - The file-watching and serialisation processes have been changed to the one which is similar to previous implementations.
+    - We can configure the settings (Especially about text-boxes) even if we have configured the device name.
+  - Improved:
+    - We can configure the delay of batch-saving.
+      - Default: 5 seconds, the same as the previous hard-coded value.
+(Note: also, the previous behaviour was not correct).
+    - Also, we can configure the limit of delaying batch-saving.
+    - The performance of showing status indicators has been improved.
 - 0.23.13:
   - Fixed:
     - No longer files have been trimmed even delimiters have been continuous.